-Employees are expected to be in their work area ready for work at the time specified.
+Employees are expected to be in their work area ready for work at the time specified on their work schedule.
 Punctuality is important to efficient performance.
-Anyone not on the job as scheduled is considered late.
-Please notify the Director, or his/her authorized representative, if you are unavoidably detained.
-Excused time lost may be made up if the Director approves it.
-The Director may take disciplinary action for unexcused or habitual lateness.
+Anyone not on the assigned job station as scheduled is considered late.
+Work stations are to be kept as clean and orderly as possible.
+Staff are expected to clean their workstation before turning it over to anyone else.